How this list was built

 Weaknesses

-• IPVM "Hostage as a Service" classification - cameras stop working without subscription
+- IPVM "Hostage as a Service" classification - cameras stop working if subscription lapses

 Rhombus Systems